Attendance

 Morning:

-- Registers to be taken to School Office in the morning as soon as possible after 8.55am.
+- Registers to be taken to school office in the morning as soon as possible after 9am.

 Afternoon:

 - Main class registration at 1.10pm for EYFS, KS1 and KS2.
-Registers closed as soon as possible after 1.10pm and taken to School Office as soon as possible.
+Registers closed as soon as possible after 1.15pm and taken to school office as soon as possible.

 If it is appropriate, in recognition of local circumstances (such as bad weather or occasional transport difficulties) the school will keep its registers open for a longer period.